terraform-google-modules/terraform-google-vault/README.md

 Unseal keys are generated when the instance first starts and stored encrypted using Cloud KMS in a separate Cloud Storage bucket for later retrival and Vault unsealing.

 This module also creates a TLS CA and certificates for the Vault server.
-The generated certificates are encrypyed using Cloud KMS and stored in a separate Cloud Storage bucket.
+The generated certificates are encrypted using Cloud KMS and stored in a separate Cloud Storage bucket.

 ## Usage